0xae/trender/README.md

 # an exquisite newsfeed

-This is an app that aggregates the most recent and popular tweets, the most interesting videos from youtube, what's happening in the stock and crypto markets, the most recent news, activities and every Trender  aggregates data from google, facebook, youtube, twitter, wikipedia, blogs, websites, communities, forums, etc and elegantly aggregates them on the newsfeed.
+This is an app that aggregates the most recent and popular tweets, the most interesting videos from youtube, what's happening in the stock and crypto markets, the most recent news, activities and every relevant information happening in realtime on the internet.
+Trender  aggregates data from google, facebook, youtube, twitter, wikipedia, blogs, websites, communities, forums, etc and elegantly aggregates them on the newsfeed.

 The idea is to build something akin to [Trending Topics](https://github.com/datawrangling/trendingtopics), but with a much simpler and faster and cheaper architecture, that runs fine on localhost.<br/>